miikkatikander/Convolutional-Networks/README.md

 # Convolutional-Neural-Networks

-This is a repository for my Coursera Convolutional Neural Networks material
+This is a repository for my Coursera Convolutional Neural Networks -course notebooks and other material